The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 \subsection{Metallicity and $\alpha$-enhancement}

 The level of chemical enrichment is one of the biggest questions surrounding the nature of RQG.
 The $1 \ \rm{dex}$ discrepancy in metallicities inferred by the fiducial and high-Z \prospector\ runs make drawing conclusions difficult and \citetalias{Weibel_2025} attribute this to high levels of $\alpha$-enhancement.
 Such an assumption is reasonable given the effect on stellar spectra \citep{Vazdekis_2015, Byrne_2023} and expectations from the literature at high-redshift \citep{Maio_2015, Ma_2017}.
 Furthermore, \cite{FLARES-VII} showed that all \flares\ galaxies are highly $\alpha$-enhanced, with the shift from solar $[\mathrm{O/Fe}] \sim 0.7 \ \rm{dex}$ on average by $z=7$.
-However, both FRA-1 and FRA-2 fall marginally below this median relation given their stellar mass, with $[\mathrm{O/Fe}] = 0.67$ and $0.69 \ \rm{dex}$ respectively.
-While RQG is likely to be $\alpha$-enhanced, \flares\ does not predict it to be preferentially so relative to the general population.
-If caused by $\alpha$-enhancement, the observed metallicity degeneracy could therefore affect the majority of measurements at high-redshift by an even greater degree.
-We investigate its origin by applying the \prospector\ routines adopted by \citetalias{Weibel_2025} to our simulated analogues and evaluating the inferred metallicities.
-This is done using the photometry and spectra derived in Section~\ref{sec:flares}, as well as two additional sets of observables produced from different SPS models.
-The first uses \texttt{BPASS-v2.3} models, $\alpha$-enhanced by $0.6 \ \rm{dex}$ \citep[BPASS-$\alpha$;][]{Byrne_2022}.
-This is currently the maximum available, but still below the level in the analogues, so should be considered a lower bound effect.
-The second uses FSPS with MIST isochrones \citep{Choi_2016, Dotter_2016} and MILES spectra \citep{Miles_2006}.
-This matches the model used internally by \prospector, which remains the same for all fitting runs.
-All three sets of observables were generated at the true snapshot redshift $z=7$, ensuring that the inferred properties can be compared directly to the truth.
-We adopt the same signal to noise ratio as the observations in each filter and at each spectral wavelength to mimic their limitations.
+FRA-1 and FRA-2 both fall marginally below this median relation given their stellar mass, with $[\mathrm{O/Fe}] = 0.67$ and $0.69 \ \rm{dex}$ respectively.
+It should be noted that this does not manifest in the spectra and photometry used thus far, as the \texttt{BPASS-v2.2.1} models do not include $\alpha$-enhanced spectra.